top of page

 The noun 'voracity' has its etymological origins in Latin.
 It is derived from the Latin word 'vorax,' which means 'greedy' or 'devouring,' and 'vorare,' which means 'to devour' or 'to swallow up.'
 In Latin, 'voracity' was used to describe an intense and insatiable hunger or desire for something, whether it be food, knowledge, or experiences.
 Over time, the term 'voracity' was adopted into English and continues to convey the idea of an extreme and unquenchable appetite or desire for something, often to the point of excess.
 Whether applied to a voracious reader, a voracious eater, or someone with a voracious appetite for adventure, the term 'voracity' emphasizes the intensity and insatiability of the desire or hunger involved.
 The etymology of 'voracity' underscores its historical association with consuming or devouring, both literally and metaphorically.

-Quiz: Find the meaning of the noun voracity:
+Find the correct meaning of the noun voracity:

 Try Again!